jasonwhite/button/docs/_docs/commands/update.md

  * Updating the internal task graph based on structural changes to the build description.

  * Deleting outputs that should no longer get built.
 For example, if the task `gcc -c foo.c -o foo.o` was removed, the output `foo.o` will be deleted from disk.

  * Running tasks based on changed inputs.

 This will be the command you will use 99% of the time.
-It is the equivalent to an "incremental build".
-You should never need to do a complete rebuild, but if you do, run `bb clean` followed by a `bb update`.
+It equivalent to an "incremental build".
+Although you should never need to do a complete rebuild, you can do so by running `bb clean` followed by `bb update`.

 ## Example